 “To do so you must have unused concessional contributions cap space for one or more of the previous five years, starting from 2018–19,” the ATO says.

-The annual concessional contribution limit currently sits at $25,000 and includes SG contributions made by your employer.
+The annual concessional contribution limit increased from $25,000 to $27,500 on 1 July 2021 and includes SG contributions made by your employer.

 If your TSB had been more than $500,000 you would not have been eligible to make the catch-up contributions.

 Your total super balance will also impact whether you can make non-concessional contributions to super.